 Who is eligible?

-How to access the service
+How to access the service:

 What can this service offer?

-Following this assessment you may be offered one of the following:
+If the assessing clinician feels they can offer you useful support you may be offered one of the following:

 - Access to online CBT support tools

 - Drop in peer support group (for examples groups related addiction, LGBTQ, long covid, neurdivergence)

 - Access to psychoeducational groups e.g. Mindfulness programme